JuanMMontoya/WDRL/README.md

 Models are saved as "checkpoint" files in the `model` directory. <br />
 Load and save filenames can be set on the hyperparameters . <br />
  <br />
+In addition, the memory replay (or experience replay) for each agent is saved in the directory `data`.

 ## Citation